 Athanasius, Against the Heathen

 I’ve devoted much of the past 30 years as an evangelical Christian “layperson” to Christian studies to try and become an educated one.
-Greek, theology, the patristics, and Christian history should be in the wheelhouse of every Christian, yet most never study their own religion but merely live confined to the prison of their own prejudice.
-It is, therefore, of little surprise that what Christianity has become in America is now more or less a product of a news cycle, and less about a gospel of a meek savior.
-Evangelical Christianity in America has somehow become entirely alien to historical Christianity and lately, basic human decency.
+Greek, theology, the patristics, and Christian history should be in the wheelhouse of every Christian, yet many never study their own religion, and merely live confined to the prison of their own prejudice.
+Most Christians can’t tell the difference between culture and doctrine, and often conflate the two.
+It is, therefore, of little surprise that what Christianity has become in America is more or less a product of a news cycle, and less about a gospel of a meek savior.
+Evangelical Christianity in America broke in 2020, though perhaps some would say it’s been broken longer.

-The church can no longer be recognized in her embracing of the racism, hostility, and lies that Christian believers proliferate today.
-It frankly isn’t a church at all, more of something resembling Christianity, yet absolutely nothing like it; a counterfeit – as if the devil created an impotent, counerfeit religion and entranced Christians into worshipping him as the Christian god.
-I’m frankly ashamed and embarrassed to have to share the label.
-The year 2020 brought some of the worst out in us.
-I’m referring to the mainstream evangelical church – relatives, friends, and people I’ve grown up with – who were once a much-needed example of Christianity to me – have severely disappointed in how they’d conducted themselves, causing me to question if they ever truly understood their own faith.
+Ever since, the church stopped being recognizable – even to many Christians – in her embrace of racism, hostility, and misinformation that many Christian believers proliferate.
+It often failed to resemble a church at all, but rather a counterfeit designed to resemble Christianity in name only, almost certainly alien to what was truly being worshipped.
+The year 2020 brought some of the worst out in the mainstream evangelical church – relatives, friends, and people I’ve grown up with – who were once a much-needed example of Christianity to me – have severely disappointed in how they’d conducted themselves, causing me to question if they ever truly understood their own faith.

 We cannot understand without wanting to understand, that is, without wanting to let something be said… Understanding does not occur when we try to intercept what someone wants to say to us by claiming we already know it.